DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 :mega: **NOTE:** There is a highly similar workflow for 2.2+ (and your 2.X projects are still full compatible with this format!).

-**:purple_heart: DLC 2.2:** as of 2.2 we support "multi-animal projects," but these new features can also be used on single animals too (you will simply still start a project in a "multianimal project.").
+**:purple_heart: DLC 2.2:** as of 2.2 we support "multi-animal projects," but these new features can also be used on single animals too (details below).
 The workflow is highly similar, but with some key steps that differ.
 Please carefully review the functions below for more details.
 You can search/look for **maDeepLabCut** for specific steps that are changed.

  <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1587769981819-MQTWHOFRSEVRQCJJJ3WV/ke17ZwdGBToddI8pDm48kC35rDtt7orAfBnUphidUjFZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZamWLI2zvYWH8K3-s_4yszcp2ryTI0HqTOaaUohrI8PImr0R2dpGVvtLOUccqmg3rERuQynZZO7wgiB_e1DQPsY/workflow.png?format=1000w" height="570">